Chalarangelo/30-seconds-of-code/snippets/focus-within.md

 Changes the appearance of a form if any of its children are focused.

-- The psuedo class `:focus-within` applies styles to a parent element if any child element gets focused.
-For example, an `input` element inside a `form` element.
+- Use the pseudo-class `:focus-within` to apply styles to a parent element if any child element gets focused.

 ```html
 <form>